ZupIT/horusec-operator/README.md

 pod "postgresql-client" deleted
 pod default/postgresql-client terminated (Error)
 ```
-Don't worry, this is normal because the script is trying create new database, but the pod of the postgresql is not ready, it will run again until create new database.
+Don't worry, this is normal because the script is trying to create new database, but the pod of the postgresql is not ready, it will run again until create new database.

 **Step 3.** After the script finishes, install Horusec-Operator:
 ```bash